Skip to main content

 This course will introduce critical thinking, reading, writing, speaking, and listening practices appropriate to college-level work.
 It will prepare students who may not be familiar with the learning expectations of American universities to fully join the academic conversation.

-Students may not receive credit for LTWR 4 after taking AWP 10.
+AWP 10 fulfills UCSD's DEI requirement.
+It is not a substitute for the ELWR requirement.
 For more info, please check out the Virtual Advising Center.

 EDS 25: American Higher Education and the Collegiate Experience (4 units)